Pet Insurance

 All animals need adequate nutrition to live a healthy life.
 If your senior dog has cancer, he may need different foods together with supplements while undergoing cancer treatment because cancer and cancer treatments will alter your pup’s metabolism.

-Keep in mind that pet insurance may also cover special pet food diets that your pet may need as he gets older.
+Remember that pet insurance may also cover special pet food diets that your pet may need as he ages.
 If your vet prescribes a special dog food formula for issues like bladder stones, diabetes, or even cancer or liquid food, pet insurance will also cover that.
 Long-term health conditions occur frequently, and conditions like diabetes make having long-term pet insurance worth taking out.

 Your furry best friend may also lose his appetite while undergoing cancer treatment, and if he doesn’t eat enough while undergoing treatment, tissues may be broken down to create the energy that he’ll need to survive.
 The same applies to dehydration.

-During cancer, pets may not hydrate enough, and pets can die from dehydration.
-If your senior pup is diagnosed with cancer or another illness, special nutritional supplements may be needed or even a feeding tube.
+If your senior pup is diagnosed with cancer or another illness, special nutritional supplements or a feeding tube may be needed to prevent dehydration.

 Dental Treatments for Senior Pets

 Like humans, pets may be prone to more medical issues as they age, and some will be prone to severe progressive dental issues that are painful.
-Dental cleaning and other surgical procedures can add up over the years.
+Dental cleaning and other surgical procedures can add up over the years since pet insurance does not cover them.

 Gum disease is common in pets.
-By taking full dental coverage for your pet, you’re not only ensuring regular dental care but also coverage for unexpected dental surgeries that need to be done.
+By taking full dental coverage for your pet through a routine care add-on, you’re not only supporting costs for cleanings and regular dental care but also coverage for unexpected dental surgeries that need to be done.

 Thyroid Disorders

-Thyroid hormones regulate metabolic rates or the speed at which the body processes run.
+Thyroid hormones regulate metabolic rates or the speed at which the body processes.
 If there is too little hormone, this causes the body to be sluggish.
 On the other hand, if there is too much hormone, the body tends to run faster.

 Hyperthyroidism